 There are plenty of dining options at Taj Palace, New Delhi.
-Capital Kitchen is their all-day dining restaurant, while Masala Art is the Indian specialty.
-Orient Express serves European cuisine and is one of the their best restaurants, along with Spicy Duck, which specialises in Chinese food.
+Capital Kitchen is their all-day dining restaurant, while Masala Art is the Indian speciality.
+Orient Express serves European cuisine and is one of their best restaurants, along with Spicy Duck, which specialises in Chinese food.

 Sadly, the specialty restaurants weren’t operational during my time at the hotel, apart from Masala Art, which was only being used to accommodate overflow guests at Capital Kitchen for breakfast and dinner.

 The bar at this property is called The Blue Bar, and they take pride in their cocktail menu.
 I visited this place for a meeting and was pleasantly surprised by their service and offerings (more on that later).

 Dinner and lunch at Taj Palace, New Delhi